adkala/deeprlnotes/lecture3.md

 # Lecture 3: PyTorch

-This is a quick overview of PyTorch, a framework used to train models.
+This is a quick overview of PyTorch, an autodiff framework used to train models.

 ## What is a model?

 A model is of the form
 $$\theta^* = \text{argmin}_\theta \sum_{(x, y) \in D}\mathcal{L}(f_\theta(x), y)$$

 with

-- $\text{argmin}_\theta$ being the gradient descent,
+- $\arg \min_\theta$ being the gradient descent,
 - $D$ being the dataset,
 - $\mathcal{L}$ being the loss function, and
 - $f_\theta$ being the neural network.